 FROM WOOD STRUCTURES TO MAGNIFICENT HOTEL BUILDINGS

 The old wooden building was torn down so that the new tan brick and white terracotta building could be constructed during the pre-World War I building boom.
 This time period saw a number of new and magnificent buildings constructed such as the Prince George Hotel (which became the Douglas Hotel in 1918, and is known as the Hotel Rialto today), the Belmont Office Building (home to the restaurant Pescatores), the Strathcona Hotel, and the Royal Theatre.

 The hotel was to be named the Carlton Hotel but at the last minute the name was changed to the Saint James Hotel.
-The building took two years to complete and was first entered into the 1914 City of Victoria Directory.
+The building took two years to complete and was first entered into the City of Victoria Directory in 1914.
 At this point in time the hotel only took up half of Johnson Street between Douglas and Broad.
 The Saint James Hotel lasted from 1914 to 1954 when the name changed to the Olympic Hotel and then to the Royal Olympic Hotel.
-The hotel offered 50 rooms and there was an air of optimism with the anticipation of a convention centre opening in the down town core which sadly never materialized.
+The hotel offered 50 rooms and there was an air of optimism with the anticipation of a convention centre opening in downtown Victoria which sadly never materialized.
 Rates were as low as $3.50 at this time!

 THE BUILDING REBORN FROM ITS ASHES